-The arrival and departure of scholars must be reported to the ISchO in order to comply with federal regulations and maintain accurate records.
-All new scholars should "check in" at the ISchO upon their arrival at MIT.
+The arrival and departure of international scholars must be reported to the International Scholars Office (ISchO) in order to comply with federal regulations and maintain accurate records.
+All new scholars should "check in" at ISchO upon arrival at MIT.
 Scholars should bring their passports and other visa documents to complete the required registration process.
-Additionally, the ISchO offers weekly orientation sessions for international scholars and their family members.
+ISchO offers weekly orientation sessions for new international scholars.
 Information about the next orientation session will be given to the scholar when checking in.
-The orientation includes information helpful in the "settling-in" process and important information on visa requirements and MIT resources.
-If a scholar cannot attend orientation, the ISchO should be notified immediately.
+The orientation includes information helpful in the "settling-in" process and important information on visa requirements, health insurance, tax obligations, and MIT resources for scholars and families.
+If a scholar cannot attend orientation, ISchO should be notified immediately.

 Per Chapter 8 of the U.S. Code of Federal Regulations, individuals in the following nonimmigrant categories, among others, are not eligible for MIT appointment, employment, or payment under any circumstances.
 MIT appointment, employment, or payment is not permitted unless/until the individual obtains an immigration status permitting such affiliation under the law.

 Individuals in derivative immigration status ("dependents" of the principal visa holder, such as J-2, E-2, L-2, G-2, G-3, G-4, A-2, etc.) may have official affiliations with MIT and may be placed on academic appointment only if USCIS work authorization is granted, regardless of whether the appointment will be compensated.